Salonicoder/Salonicoder/README.md

 - 👋 Hi, I’m @Salonicoder
 - 👀 I’m interested in Risk Modeling, DA, DS.
 - 🌱 I’m currently learning credit risk scorecard and validation.
-- 💞️ I’m looking to collaborate on Building starters for RISK MODELS.
+- 💞️ I’m looking to collaborate on Building essential blocks for RISK MODELS.
 - 📫 How to reach me ...

 <!---